18th Engineer Brigade (United States): Operation Iraqi Freedom 08–10

 In 2008, the unit was notified of another upcoming deployment to Iraq in support of Operation Iraqi Freedom.
 It commands three to five engineer battalions in Multinational Division – North.
 The battalions support individual Brigade Combat Teams of other units in "Task Force Iron", a combat group led by the 1st Armored Division.
 They are working to rebuild Iraqi infrastructure, with the cooperation of Iraqi engineers, including construction of roads, airfields, and land moving.
 The unit cased its colors on 29 April 2008, formally signifying the beginning of its deployment to Iraq.

 The Brigade spent the first six months of its deployment to Tikrit in central Iraq, working on projects there for Multinational Division-Center under the 10th Mountain Division.
 On 6 November, the brigade relocated to Kirkuk, unfurling its colors at Forward Operating Base Warrior.
 The brigade conducted route clearance and construction projects in northern Iraq, while partnered with Iraqi engineers.
 It replaced the 1st Brigade Combat Team, 10th Mountain Division in Kirkuk and will was under the area of responsibility of Multinational Division-North led by the 1st Armored Division.
 In February 2009, the brigade again moved, this time to Nineveh Governorate to focus on construction projects in areas in and around Mosul.
 It was relieved by 2nd Brigade Combat Team, 1st Cavalry Division.
 On 17 July 2009, the brigade handed over responsibility of Mosul to the 130th Engineer Brigade.
 The brigade subsequently returned to Schwetzingen, Germany after its 15-month deployment was finished.

 Operation Enduring Freedom

 The Brigade deployed to Afghanistan for its second deployment to the country since 2001.

-On 16 May 2014, the 18th Engineer Brigade was inactivated in Schweinfurt Germany.